 Worthless to mention that the sources of Assamese media have been mostly biased and based on the single side of the coin.
 Even so, the single side of a coin isn’t the truth, so the reports of Assamese media.
 Those media personnel or writers, who are now peace lovers, were the armed movement instigators just a decade before.
 Parag Kumar Das is the lone exception who came to media life and gave away his life for a cause.
 Still, he is being blamed by some so-called journalists who never been able to prove their decency and ethics in journalism.

 Source of Assamese media!
 So-called Assamese vernacular dailies never felt the least shame to copy or steal insurgency-related news and photos from Times of Assam.
-We have witnessed, even few of so-called research analysts also use to copy our reports without giving any credit or mentioning the source.
+We have witnessed, even a few so-called research analysts also use to copy our reports without giving any credit or mentioning the source.
 Their sources are always confidential, special, secret and based on a higher official(that doesn’t reveal the name).

-Based on such source, Assamese media reported that Jahnabi Mahanta Rajkonwar hanged herself as she was three months pregnant.
+Based on such a source, Assamese media reported that Jahnabi Mahanta Rajkonwar hanged herself as she was three months pregnant.
 This report came out of their especially secret and confidential source.

 What was the reality then?
 Did Jahnabi join ULFA for its Chairman Dr. Abhizeet Bormon?
 Did Jahnabi Mahanta Rajkonwar hang herself??

 In real, Jahnabi never met any Abhizeet Bormon in her life, nor she had an affair with him.
 Jahnabi joined ULFA through the outfit’s Publicity Secretary Arunodoy Dohotiya.
-After joining ULFA, she took the alias as Rashmita and wrote few poems and songs for the outfit which were made viral by the outfit itself.
+After joining ULFA, she took the alias as Rashmita and wrote a few poems and songs for the outfit which were made viral by the outfit itself.

 Times of Assam has received her last poem that is published with this report.

 After the death of Jahnabi, Paresh Baruah rang some media editors of Assam with whom he used to have the contact in early decades.
 They knew the truth but didn’t dare to publish it.
-They might have the thought, that this is not the correct time to show soft corner for ULFA by publishing the fact about Jahnabi’s death.
+They might have the thought, that this is not the correct time to show a soft corner for ULFA by publishing the fact about Jahnabi’s death.

 A dead person can’t respond to any question, so the dead one shall not be questioned.
 Only the opportunists use questions on a dead person.
 This is what Assamese media did with Jahnabi Mahanta Rajknonwar.